kinga-marszalkowska/hackathon_lp/README.md

 ## How it works?

-Use arrows to change hair, Tshirt, pants color
+Use left arrows to change hair, Tshirt, pants color

+Use right arrows to change style (only hairstyle available for now)

 Swipe up to move to calendar.